svanteschubert/en16931-data-extractor/src/site/README.md

 The informative table does not add any new information.
 It starts with the XML part (dark grey), but uses only two of the five XML attributes from the prior normative table.
 In theory, the comparison of both tables should provide the same data.

-## en16931 Data Reader
+## Software: EN16931 Data Extractor
-The data of the above mapping tables is being read from the tables.
+The data extractor reads the office doucment and the containing mapping tables.
+For each table it is splitting:
-The XML part (dark grey) is loaded as XMLNode object.
+- The XML part (dark grey)
-The semantic part (light grey) is loaded as SemanticNode object.
+- The semantic part (light grey)
-The data extractor saves the model of each table in its own XML file to ease reading the data.
+The extracted data model of each table is saved in its own XML format to ease reading and allow testing the data set.
-The own XML file consists of a sequence of semantic elements containing the XML syntax elements as their XML children.
+The new XML structure is straight forward: Just a list of the semantic entities, each containing the corresponding XML elements as their children.

+*NOTE:*
-To ease comparison of a normative table with it's (hopefully identically) informative table twin, which has fewer XML columns, the normative table is being saved twice, once with all information and a second time as a subset equal to the informative table infoset, making file comparison easier.
+To ease comparison of a "normative table" from the specification with it's (hopefully identically) "informative table" twin, which has fewer XML columns, the normative table is being saved twice, once with all information and a second time as a subset equal to the informative table infoset, making file comparison easier.
 The name of our own XML files is a combination of: "specification document name" + "table name" + ".xml"

 ## Software Prerequisites